MSW Specializations Summaries

 ●Advanced Standing Summer Start

 New Advanced Standing students wishing to complete the Schools Specialization, PEL preparation program must pass all sections of TAP or its eligible substitution and submit the Advanced Standing Field Work Application indicating the Schools specialization no later than May 1 before starting the program.
 Students are encouraged to submit these materials as soon as Advanced Standing admission is offered due to field placement availability.
 After submitting their application for the schools specialization, students will receive a formal acceptance into the schools specialization-PEL preparation program before they begin interviewing for a school internship.

 A school internship is dependent upon internship site availability.
-Because of the Chicago Public School Internship processing calendar, internships are not available to Advanced Standing applicants in Chicago Public Schools.
+Because of the Chicago Public Schools Internship processing calendar, internships are not available to Advanced Standing applicants in Chicago Public Schools.

 Part time advanced standing students wishing to complete the Schools Specialization, PEL preparation program must pass all sections of TAP and submit the schools specialization application no later than March 15th of their first year.